Avditvs/proGAN/README.md

 ## Results on CelebA

 These are the results obtained on the celebA dataset.
 The model was trained during 7 hours on a RTX2060 6GB VRAM.
 The size of the produced images are 128 by 128.
-Theses images are not cherry picked
+These images are not cherry picked

 ![](imageDataCelebA.png)